 The Black Death was a plague pandemic which devastated Europe from 1347 to 1352 CE, killing an estimated 25-30 million people.
-The disease, carried by fleas on rodents, originated in central Asia and was taken from there to the Crimea by Mongol warriors and traders.
+The disease, caused by a bacillus bacteria and carried by fleas on rodents, originated in central Asia and was taken from there to the Crimea by Mongol warriors and traders.
 The plague entered Europe via Italy, carried by rats on Genoese trading ships sailing from the Black Sea.
+It was known as the Black Death because it could turn the skin and sores black while other symptoms included fever and joint pains.
 With up to two-thirds of sufferers dying from the disease, it is estimated that between 30% and 50% of the population of those places affected died from the Black Death.
 The death toll was so high that it had significant consequences on European medieval society as a whole, with a shortage of farmers resulting in demands for an end to serfdom, a general questioning of authority and rebellions, and the entire abandonment of many towns and villages.
 It would take 200 years for the population of Europe to recover to the level seen prior to the Black Death.

 Cause & Symptoms